keboola/gmail-extractor/UI.md

 }
 ```

-*Tip: Google provides big [manual on Gmail's Help site](https://support.google.com/mail/answer/7190?hl=en) which can help you with query definition.*

 Explanation:

-- First query will fetch all e-mails matching `from:some.address@example.com` and store only `From`,
+- First query will fetch all messages matching `from:some.address@example.com` and store only `From`,
 `To` and `Subject` headers
-- Second query will fetch all e-mails matching `from:another.address@example.com` and all headers
+- Second query will fetch all messages matching `from:another.address@example.com` and all headers
 which belongs to filtered messages.

+*Tip: Google provides big [manual on Gmail's Help site](https://support.google.com/mail/answer/7190?hl=en) which can help you with query definition.*

 ## Important notes